 - d.
-Alternate Materials and Procedures for Transporting One or Two Nike-Hercules Warhead Sections in Containers, M409, by CH-54 Helicopter Universal Military Pod, With Pod in Other Than Flight Configuration. - (1) The pod may be loaded and unloaded when- - (a) The helicopter (CH-54A only) is in a kneeled position. - (b) The pod four-wheel system is fully retracted and pod is resting on the ground: - (2) Procedures for loading and unloading the pod when in one of the configurations described in (1) above are the same as prescribed in c and e above.
-However, with the pod floor at lower levels, the ramp angle is reduced and less blocking shoring is required.
+Alternate Materials and Procedures for Transporting One or Two Nike-Hercules Warhead Sections, in Containers, M409, by CH-54 Helicopter Universal Military Pod With Pod in Other Than Flight Configuration. - (1) The pod may be loaded and unloaded when- - (a) The helicopter (CH-54A only) is in a heeled position. - (b) The pod four-wheel system is fully retracted and pod is resting on the ground. - (2) Procedures for loading and unloading the pod when in one of the configurations described in (1) above are the same as prescribed in c and e, above.
+However, with the pod floor at lower levels, the ramp angle is reduced and less blocking shoring is required. - e.
+Materials and Procedures for Transporting Two Nike-Hercules Warhead Sections, in Containers, M409, by CH-54 Helicopter Universal Military Pod in Flight Configuration.